ClickHouse/ClickHouse/docs/en/operations/system-tables/information_schema.md

 - [KEY_COLUMN_USAGE](#key_column_usage)
 - [REFERENTIAL_CONSTRAINTS](#referential_constraints)

 Case-insensitive equivalent views, e.g. `INFORMATION_SCHEMA.columns` are provided for reasons of compatibility with other databases.
+The same applies to all the columns in these views - both lowercase (for example, `table_name`) and uppercase (`TABLE_NAME`) variants are provided.

 ## COLUMNS {#columns}